 The museum engages visitors through public programs, special exhibitions, digital learning tools, and educational curriculum.
 It hosts the award-winning “Be the Change: 9th Grade Civics Summit” program, U.S. naturalization ceremonies, American flag folding events, and other forums to discuss issues such as civics, government, immigration, and history.

-America 101 is sponsored by the Nimick Forbesway Foundation and the Charity Randall Foundation.
+America 101 is supported by Nimick Forbesway Foundation, Grable Foundation, Jack Buncher Foundation, Charity Randall Foundation, and UPMC.